 Finish your visit at one of the many seafood restaurants.
 Be sure to also stop by Tai O Bakery for a Tai O Donut.
 There will likely be a line, but it’s worth it!

 Ngong Ping Village is the central point for accessing popular activities like the Big Buddha and the Po Lin Monastery.
 This small village is full of shops and restaurants, including many souvenir shops and tea houses.
+Afternoon tea in Hong Kong can be a fun activity to do in this buzzing metropolis.

 Although slightly commercialized, it's a good starting point for grabbing a snack or having a relaxing look around the shops before other activities.